Ivette-Sanchez/Ivette-Sanchez/README.md

 ## Hi!
 I'm Ivette 👋

-Im a senior at Fordham University majoring in Computer Science and minoring in ANthropology.
+Im a senior at Fordham University majoring in Computer Science and minoring in Anthropology.

 - 🔭 I’m currently working on further developing my SQL abilities in my Information and Data Management class.
 - 🌱 I’m currently learning and taking a class in Data Communication and Networks.